gknapp/ghost6/flow.md

 ![Grid of flow rate tests on the Ghost 6 build surface](images/flow_test.jpg)

 When fitting a CHC I also switched the nozzle from brass to tungsten carbide to print abrasive filament.
-Carbide nozzle have approx 80% of the thermal conductivity of brass, and slightly require higher printing temps.
+Carbide nozzles have approx 80% of the thermal conductivity of brass, and benefit from slightly higher printing temperatures.

 Flow rate requested and weight extruded (g) using a brass 0.4mm nozzle.